 Remove The Plant From Soil

 Instead of immediately taking the plant out of the pot, start by loosening the soil around the plant.
-If the soil is soft enough, you can do this either with a spade or by gently kneading it with your hands.
+If the ground is soft enough, you can do this either with a spade or by gently kneading it with your hands.
 Ripping it out of the soil can stress or even kill the plant.
 So this needs to be done carefully.
-Run your fingers through the exposed roots to remove any loose soil.
+Run your fingers through the exposed soil roots to remove any loose dirt.
 There’s no need to be a perfectionist here – a few run-throughs with your hands should be fine.

 Water The Roots